Susanna and the Elders (Altdorfer): Description

 On the right side of the canvas, Susanna in a red dress goes to the palace.
-She is holding a white lily in her hand, a symbol of innocence, here referring to Susanna, who remained chaste and did not succumb to the persuasion of the elderly.
-The narrative goes deeper into the composition, where you can see the process and then the scene of the stoning of the elderly, as a punishment for their lie.
+She is holding a white lily in her hand, a symbol of innocence, here referring to Susanna, who remained chaste and did not succumb to the persuasion of the elders.
+At the right, the narrative concludes with the stoning of the elders as a punishment for their lie.
 The stoning scene is watched by onlookers from the windows.